Philadelphia Food Network and Recipes

 INGREDIENTS

-• Salt and pepper: to taste, for seasoning
+• Salt and pepper: to taste, seasons the lobster and sauce

 INSTRUCTIONS